bolnel/nelsite1/content/articles/start-successful-study-group-online-challenges-tips-guide.md

 +++
-title = "How to Find the Best Online Course for You?
-6 Points to Consider" description = "A study group could be a fun and efficient way of active learning.
+title = "How to Start a Successful Study Group Online?
+Challenges & Tips" description = "A study group could be a fun and efficient way of active learning.
 But there are challenges an online study group could face - how do you set yours up for success?" date = "2022-10-08" lastmod = "2022-10-08"